Shadowrun (Mega Drive)

 - 8 Mr. Johnsons

 The story takes place in Seattle.
-Joshua, a Shoadowrunner, (term used to describe people who can solve problems for a price, such as mercenaries, spies or fixers) using the last of his money travels to the city after he witnesses the death of his brother Michael in a news video.
+Joshua, a Shoadowrunner, (term used to describe people who can solve problems for a price, such as mercenaries, spies or fixers) uses the last remaining nuyens in his wallet to travel to the city after he witnesses the death of his brother Michael in a news video.
 While trying to track down his brother's murderers, Joshua discovers a massive conspiracy that could potentially destroy the city.

 Compared to the SNES version, the Mega Drive version of Shadowrun is considered by many as true representation of the table top PnP game due to its focus on the life of a shadowrunner and much more non-linear gameplay.